 - Cosine Distance: Computes

 L1distance between two vectors.

-This macros downloads the specified model's pre-trained embeddings into the specified managed folder of the flow.
-In the folder doesn't exist, it creates it first then downloads the embeddings.
+This macro downloads the specified model’s pre-trained embeddings (Source) into the specified managed folder (Output folder name) of the flow.
+If the folder doesn’t exist, it will be auto-created.

 This recipe creates sentence embeddings for the texts of a given column.
 The sentence embeddings are obtained using pre-trained word embeddings and one of the following two aggregation methods: a simple average aggregation (by default) or a weighted aggregation (so-called SIF embeddings).